nekqy/routebar/README.md

 2) Go inside the RouteBar folder that you fetched and install Node dependencies.
 I use Node v.5.11 because of node v.6 show me "fs: re-evaluating native module sources is not supported".

-	cd routebar/rb && npm install
+	cd routebar && npm install

-3) Run `npm run build` to generate the JS and CSS files in the `rb/dist` folder.
+3) Run `npm run build` to generate the JS and CSS files in the `dist` folder.
 Also it generates jsdoc in the `docs/jsdoc` folder.

 	npm run build